vivaan19/display-stock-pos/README.md

 This module adds a functionality to display location wise current on-hand stock of a particular product in the POS (Point of Sale) interface product card screen, inside product card.

-This module aims to provide stock levels in the POS interface which can help a POS personell to save time for viewing the stock-levels in the back-end ERP
+This module aims to provide location wise stock levels in the POS interface which can help a POS personell to save time for viewing the stock-levels in the back-end ERP

 ## Features